 Ramone’s House of Body Art & U Drop-In Cafe

 Lastly, Cars Land is full of neon signs and fun to explore at night.
 Neon signs are one of the highlights on Route 66 as well.
-While I didn’t see a lot that were directly inspired by a design on the route, I thought it was a lot of fun to see how Cars Land embraced the neon.
+While I didn’t see a lot that were directly inspired by a design on the route, I thought it was fun to see how Cars Land embraced the neon.

 That’s it for my comparisons of Route 66 and Cars Land.
 Let me know what I left off in the comments.